IamKay/100DaysOfCode/README.md

 * Day 25
   > Did a little reading on best practices of PWA and i have a lot of learning to do in that area.
 Then i worked half the day trying to set up django with postgresql.
 I have to tell you its not an easy thing to do on a mac.
 I did become annoyed but i need that combination for my work.

+* Day 26
+  > Continued reading PWA.
+Today was fetch.
+Also, finished configuring the postgresql (with a lot of help).
+I do have some obstacles in the way before i can fully dedicate to web dev.
+Hope that i grow used to them soon because it is affecting my progress.